Skip to main content

 • Educate your elected officials about the value of your center to the community.

 • Mix it up.
-Consider planning a different event this week.
+Consider planning a different event each week.
 Or choose one week out of the month to hold several activitie

 • Enlist senior center participants.
 The people who go to your center know best what appeals to their peers.
 Enlist them to help you create and implement activities.